Depreciation: What it is and How to Calculate it

 Depreciating the cost of an asset over time allows a business to link the cost of a purchase with its value over time.
 For accounting purposes, it helps reduce taxable income over several years and may help boost net profits that would otherwise be saddled by huge costs.
 For these reasons, it’s vital for small business owners to not only understand the various forms of depreciation, but to take careful inventory each year to determine how quickly and how much their physical assets have depreciated.

-For certain forms of financing like equipment loans, having an understanding of a particular asset’s depreciation will help ensure the soundness of any lending agreements.
+For certain financing options like equipment loans, having an understanding of a particular asset’s depreciation will help ensure the soundness of any lending agreements.

 Director, Marketing & Strategic Partnerships at Credibly